Guilospanck/nes-emulator-rust/docs/journey/index.md

 From the definition above you can have a grasp of what it is.
 Binary numbers have the definition of MSB and LSB: <i>Most Significant Bit</i> and <i>Least Significant Bit</i> respectively.

-In the <i>Big Endian</i> notation we have the MSB at the right position and the LSB at the left.
+In the <i>Big Endian</i> notation we have the MSB at the left position and the LSB at the right.
 In the <i>Little Endian</i> is the contrary.
 Here's an image to exemplify it better.

 <div align="center">
   <image src="../img/endianness.jpg" width="550" height="250">